tomap/nsis-extension/README.md

 # Availability

-This extension is publicly available on VSTS Marketplace: (soon)
+This extension is publicly available on VSTS Marketplace: https://marketplace.visualstudio.com/items?itemName=ThomasP.nsis-task

 It is build in VSTS using VSTS Developer Tools Build Task (https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-developer-tools-build-tasks).
 Here is the status: ![Build status](https://tomap.visualstudio.com/_apis/public/build/definitions/6d190468-0f5e-4624-9d49-8446c00b4b51/1/badge)

 The build number is automaticaly incremented on each commit by the VSTS Build task by a pattern like "0.2.$(Build.BuildId)".
 See https://www.visualstudio.com/en-us/docs/build/define/variables#predefined-variables for reference.

-#License
+# License

 This extension is published under MIT license.
 See [license file](../blob/master/LICENSE).